lubuntu-team/manual/source/2/2.4/2.4.3/Qalculate.rst

 Qalculate also does many operations with fractions.
 To input 1/2 into something you can middle click on the :guilabel:`2` button.
 Similarly to input 1/3 middle click on :guilabel:`3` and for 1/4 middle click on :guilabel:`4` and so on.
 Qalculate will also simplify fractions if you type them in so if you type in 4/16 Qalculate! will reduce it to 1/4 and then also provide a decimal answer with a :guilabel:`=` sign for an exact value or an :guilabel:`≈` for an approximate solution if not exact.
 Qalculate! will also let you add, subtract, multiply, divide, or more advanced fractions with fractions and still show the result as fractions.

 To plot functions in Qalculate! press :kbd:`Control + P` or left click on the :guilabel:`graph` button.
 The :guilabel:`Data` tab will have info on what you want values to plot.
 To give your name to a function to plot enter that in the :guilabel:`Title` field.
 Type what you want to plot in the :guilabel:`Expression` field.
+To add another function to be plotted left click the :guilabel:`Add` button.
+To have the plot redrawn with your changes left click the :guilabel:`Apply` button.
+To remove something you want to plot left click the :guilabel:`Remove` button.

 .. image:: qalculate-plot-result.png